Outreach and Education from the Marine Recreational Information Program

 Additional documents, such as strategic plans, implementation plans, and manuals, can be found in the NOAA Fisheries Resource Library.

-This brochure explains how we collect recreational fishing data and produce catch and effort estimates.
+This brochure explains how we collect recreational fishing data and produce estimates.

 Access Point Angler Intercept Survey